zipvilization/Zipvilization/metrics/index.md

 How much becomes Nature forever.

-How Territories develop.
+How Territory organizes itself.

+How primary territorial structures mature.

 How Zips emerge.

-How long structures take to mature.
+How higher territorial levels develop.

+How history can be reconstructed.

 How economic and political systems evolve when they eventually exist.